Changing the model parameters#

 • inventory_dict should be a dictionary of sector:duration format, where all sector are present and duration is both the initial and goal duration for this input stock.

-• main_inv_dur sets the default initial/goal inventory duration in temporal unit for all sectors if inventory_dict is not given.
+• main_inv_dur sets the default initial/goal inventory duration in temporal units for all sectors if inventory_dict is not given.

 • infinite_inventories_sect should be a list of inputs never constraining production (the stocks for these input will be virtually infinite when considering stock constraints) (overridden by inventory_dict)